The Eyes of My Mother: Plot

 Now distraught at being completely alone, Francisca wanders the woods until she reaches a highway and catches a ride with a woman named Lucy and her infant son Antonio back home.
-Francisca becomes enamored with Antonio and, upon reaching her house, asks Lucy if she can hold him.
+Francisca becomes enamored of Antonio, and upon reaching her house, asks Lucy if she can hold him.
 When Lucy agrees, she thanks Lucy for the "gift" and rushes out of the car with Antonio.
-Lucy frantically pursues her, but Francisca stabs her, removes her eyes and vocal cords, keeps her chained up in the barn like she had done to Charlie, subsequently spending the next few years raising Antonio as her own son.
+Lucy frantically pursues her, but Francisca stabs her, removes her eyes and vocal cords, and keeps her chained up in the barn like she had done to Charlie, subsequently spending the next few years raising Antonio as her own son.

 When Antonio reaches late childhood, he becomes curious about the barn, which Francisca has forbidden him to enter.
 He enters the barn as Francisca is asleep one night and is terrified at the sight of a blinded, chained Lucy, groaning unintelligibly and reaching for him.
-Antonio asks Francisca about the woman in the barn, though she claims to not know what he is referring to.
+Antonio asks Francisca about the woman in the barn, but she claims to not know what he is referring to.
 Lucy later escapes the barn and blindly makes her way to a road where a trucker finds her.
 After discovering Lucy missing, Francisca digs up her mother's remains and cradles the corpse as she speaks to it, expressing how much she misses her.
 As she sees police approaching her house, she rushes inside to wake Antonio and urges him to leave, telling him how much she loves him and making him promise that whatever he learns about her that night won't change that.
 Armed with a knife, she hides in the bathroom with him and begs the police not to take her baby, and a gun is fired.